All Episodes

 And what I think he's telegraphing with that comment is that Simpson Bowles is something he would sign down the road.

-Once he gets what he wants politically, he wants middle class tax rates to go up so that he is seen as the great savior cutting them.
+Once he gets what he wants politically, he wants middle-class tax rates to go up so that he is seen as the great savior cutting them.

-And then somewhere down there, he might.
+And then somewhere down there, he might, it's a long shot.

-I mean, it's not guaranteed, but he might.
+I mean, it's not guaranteed, but he might, because Simpson Bowles, that's their language.

 Uh-uh.